 *If a promissory note is missing any of the above, additional Disclosure Statements/Disbursement Reports will be required to satisfy the promissory note requirement.

 National Student Loan Data System (NSLDS) reports.
 Please visit www.nslds.ed.gov and register to obtain the following reports.

 - Aid Summary

-- Detail Loan Information for all individual loans (please click on each individual loan number in the Aid Summary report.
-This includes loans with zero balances.)
+- Detail Loan Information for all individual loans (This includes loans with zero balances.)

 These reports must be submitted in PDF or printouts format of the page as it appears.
 The data download/text document will not suffice.
 NSLDS reports are only required for Federal loans (Consolidation, Stafford, or Perkins).
 NSLDS reports will not be accepted as a substitute for promissory notes or account statements.

 When requesting loan documentation, applicants should have loan documentation sent directly to their address.
 Do not request documents be sent directly to DLR.